cnovinec/mrm/README.md

 - [X] fixed by editing bash ternminal and adding "nano ~/bashrc" then "trap '' 20" and "trap '' 2" - in bash on RaspberryPI users can use ctrl z/ ctrl c to end program
 - [X] Fixed with "xterm -fullscreen - fa 'Monospace' -fs 15 bg black -fg red" - Issue getting screen fullscreen
 - [X] Fixed with "nano ~/bashrc" then putting in line of cd to the file location then running the python program - Run python program at start up of terminal
+- [X] use od this commmand allows device to boot to command line "sudo raspi-config" - START at startup does not boot to desktop

 Source code is located: <[Github source code](https://github.com/cnovinec/mrm)>